 This is one of the best I have found, so far.
 Have a play and let me know what you think.

-But if you're limbering or you're on your own, then this video is the best one to use that I've found so far.
-This is what it looks like.
-The form is very similar to the partner version, but I'm using a mat that's relatively sticky so that when I pull my knee forward in the contraction, it actually stays put.
+But if you're limbering or you're on your own, then this video demonstrates the best one to use that I've found so far.
+The form is very similar to the partner version, but I'm using a mat that's relatively sticky so that when I pull my knee forward in the contraction, it actually does not move forward, so the contractions can be quite strong, even without a partner.

 There's no doubt that stretching the hip flexors well is more effectively done if you have a partner.
 But if you're limbering or you're on your own, then this is the best one to use that I've found so far.
 This is what it looks like.
 The form is very similar to the partner version, but I'm using a mat that's relatively sticky so that when I pull my knee forward in the contraction, it actually stays put.
 So this is what we do.
 Lean down onto the floor like this, reach the front foot forward so that it ends up in front of the knee, as you can see here, and then using slight leg straightening actions like this, we move the back knee back as far as we possibly can.